carlosivanr/hugo_website/content/guides/anova/2021-05-18-welchs-anova/index.en.markdown

 }
 </style>

-ANOVA is a commonly used statistical technique to compare means among two or more groups.
-The primary assumptions of ANOVA are independence between groups, normally distributed data, and homogeneity of variance.
-When the homogeneity of variance assumption is violated, a Welch's ANOVA can be conducted instead.
-The omnibus test of a Welch's ANOVA can then be followed by Games-Howell post-hoc tests.
+When the homogeneity of variance assumption is violated for a one-way ANOVA, a Welch's ANOVA can be conducted instead.
 One limitation for the Welch's ANOVA is that it is restricted to data with only one explanatory factor (i.e. one-way designs).
 This guide covers how to test for normality, homogeneity of variance and how to conduct a Welch's ANOVA followed by the appropriate post-hoc tests with the jmv and rstatix packages.
-The two approaches use the same example data set as the Fisher's one-way ANOVA.
+The two approaches use the same example data set as the Fisher's [one-way ANOVA](/guides/anova/one-way-anova).

 ### The data set
 For this module we will use the data from the Chapter 3, Exercise 9 in the AMCP package.
 In this exercise, a psychologist assigned 12 subjects to one of 4 different psychological treatments.
 These treatments consisted of rational-emotive, psychoanalytic, client-centered, and behavioral therapies.
 The 4 different treatments were used to investigate which therapy is more effective at reducing phobia scores.